bthate/botlib/docs/index.rst

  obj.method(*args) -> method(obj, *args)

-a way of programming with objects, replacing OOP. not object-oriented programming, but object programming. if you are used to functional programming you'll like it (or not) ;]
+It's a way of programming with objects, replacing OOP.
+Not object-oriented programming, but object programming.
+If you are used to functional programming you'll like it (or not) ;]

 BOTLIB is placed in the public domain and contains no copyright or LICENSE, this makes BOTLIB truely free (pastable) code you can use how you see fit.

 INSTALL
 =======

-installation is through pypi:
+Installation is through pypi:

 ::

  > sudo pip3 install botlib

-if you have previous versions already installed and things fail try to force reinstall:
+If you have previous versions already installed and things fail try to force reinstall:

 ::

  > sudo pip3 install botlib --upgrade --force-reinstall

-you can also run directly from the tarball, see https://pypi.org/project/botlib/#files
+You can also run directly from the tarball, see https://pypi.org/project/botlib/#files

 USAGE
 =====

 BOTLIB has it's own CLI, you can run it by giving the bcmd command on the prompt, it will return with no response:

 ::

  $ bcmd
  $

-you can use bcmd <cmd> to run a command directly, use the !cmd command to see a list of commands:
+You can use bcmd <cmd> to run a command directly, use the !cmd command to see a list of commands:

 ::